Biden spurs record emergency oil release in 'moment of peril' for world | Headlines

 Starting in May, the United States will release 1 million barrels per day (bpd) of crude oil for six months from the Strategic Petroleum Reserve (SPR), he said.
 "This is a moment of consequence and peril for the world, and pain at the pump for American families," Biden said at an event at the White House.

+The Biden administration has worked with allies in the IEA in recent weeks to coordinate releases which will bring the total volume to global markets to well over 1 million barrels per day, the official said.
+He estimated that the release could push down U.S. gasoline prices anywhere from 10 cents to 35 cents per gallon, depending on how much allies and partners let go from their reserves.
+Biden said U.S. allies and partners could release an additional 30 million to 50 million barrels.

-The IEA, the world's energy watchdog, may announce a release when its 31 member states meet on Friday.
-The group, representing industrialized nations including the United States, but not Russia, presided over the fourth coordinated oil release in its history on March 1 of over 60 million barrels of crude – its largest yet.
-The U.S. portion of that release was about half of the total.
-Oil prices plunged about 5% on the news of the latest U.S. reserve draws while OPEC+, a production group including Saudi Arabia and Russia, stuck to a modest deal to slowly ramp up output.
+The IEA, a watchdog representing industrialized nations including the United States, but not Russia, meets on Friday when it may announce a release.
+The group presided over its fourth coordinated oil release on March 1 of over 60 million barrels of crude – its largest yet.
+The U.S. portion of the release was about half of that.
+U.S. crude oil prices plunged 7% on the news of the latest SPR draw, even as OPEC+, a production group including Saudi Arabia and Russia, stuck to a modest deal to slowly ramp up output.

 'USE IT OR LOSE IT' The Biden administration has long said that energy companies are sitting on thousands of unused leases and are slow to open the spigot.
 Biden called for a "use it or lose it" policy that will seek to push oil companies to take advantage of unused oil leasing permits.

-"We do think there should be consequences if you're sitting on unused approved permits for production on federal lands," a senior administration official told reporters before Biden spoke.
+"This is not the time to sit on record profits, it is time to step up" for the good of your country," Biden urged oil executives.
 Oil companies say they https://www.reuters.com/world/us/big-oil-biden-administration-spar-over-blame-pain-pump-2022-03-10 like to have a deep inventory of permits to give them flexibility on future planning and that labor and logistical constraints can be a headwind in using them.

+The American Petroleum Institute, the sector's main lobbying group, said the SPR tap could provide some near term supply relief, but was not a long term solution.
+"Instead of managing from crisis to crisis, we should be focused on promoting policies that avoid them altogether through increased production of our nation's domestic energy resources," said Frank Macchiarola, an API official,

 Biden also invoked the Defense Production Act to support the production and processing of minerals and materials used for large capacity batteries used in electric vehicles - such as lithium, nickel, cobalt, graphite, and manganese.
-He also called on Congress to pass his plan to move the country toward clean energy policies.
-(Reporting By Timothy Gardner, Alexandra Alper, Steve Holland, Christopher Gallagher and Ismail Editing by Marguerita Choy)
+He also called on Congress to pass his climate plan so the country can eventually move beyond fossil fuels.
+(Reporting By Timothy Gardner, Alexandra Alper, Steve Holland, Christopher Gallagher and Ismail Shakil Editing by Marguerita Choy)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)